 Next, the AirSwivel Lite, earning a 5 out of 10 in our group of ease of use assessments.
 The AirSwivel Lite has a slightly better reach than some vacuums, able to clean about an inch further under furniture than the, but has a shorter power cord, offering you about 3' less reach.

 This vacuum does do a solid job cleaning along the walls of the room, but you can't adjust the clearance for different floor types, severely hampering its overall cleaning ability.

 Finishing out the bottom of this metric, the Bissell 9595A and the Hoover WindTunnel once again earned the lowest score, meriting a 4 out of 10 for their subpar performance.

 Both of these models have a knob in the front to adjust the height for different floors, but neither of these models allows you to stop the brush.
 These vacuums didn't excel in the edging test, leaving a small strip of rice behind.

 The Hoover did alright at reaching under furniture, making it about 7" — on par with the Kenmore.
 The Bissell 9595A only made it about 5", making it the worst of the entire group.
 Both the Bissell 9595A and the Hoover have a comparatively short reach of 27' and were on the louder side.

 Comprising 20% of the total score, our Handling metric encompassed maneuvering each vacuum around common obstacles, cleaning stairs, and the pushing/pulling effort required from each model to clean.
-You can see how each vacuum scored in the chart below.

 The Eureka Mighty Mite and the BLACK+DECKER AirSwivel Lite actually tied for the top spot, both earning an 8 out of 10 for their exceptional performance in this metric.
 The Mighty Mite — a highly maneuverable little vacuum easily cleans stairs, reaching up to 9 standard steps before requiring you to move the canister.